phingofficial/phing/README.md

 ## Documentation

-  Documentation can be found at <https://www.phing.info/#docs>.
+  Phing's documentation can be found at <https://www.phing.info/#docs>.

-  To update documentation please go to <https://github.com/phingofficial/guide>.
+  For the source of the documentation, go to <https://github.com/phingofficial/guide>.

 ## Contact